PCrnjak/Arduino-Tachometer/README.md

  ## Building instructions<a name="inst"></a>

+ Building instructions can be found on instructables page of this [project](https://www.instructables.com/id/Arduino-Tachometer/).

 ## Code<a name="code"></a>
 [Speed test](https://github.com/PCrnjak/Arduino-Tachometer/blob/master/speed_test.ino) is code I used to comfirm that my tachometer was mesuring right speed.More about how it works and how to implement the code can be found in the file.[RPM tacho display](https://github.com/PCrnjak/Arduino-Tachometer/blob/master/rpm_tacho_display.ino) is code used on tachometer to mesure speed.